-- Vector optimisations are a special way of asking the CPU to do maths, these have names such as SIMD and AVX.
-These optimisations can make Krita a lt faster when painting, except when you have a AMD CPU under windows.
-There seems to be something strange going on there, so just deactive them then.
+- Vector optimizations are a special way of asking the CPU to do maths, these have names such as SIMD and AVX.
+These optimizations can make Krita a lot faster when painting, except when you have a AMD CPU under windows.
+There seems to be something strange going on there, so just deactivate them then.

 - This allows you to toggle the progress reporter, which is a little feedback progress bar that shows up in the status bar when you let Krita do heavy operations, such as heavy filters or big strokes.
 The red icon next to the bar will allow you to cancel your operation.
 This is on by default, but as progress reporting itself can take up some time, you can switch it off here.

 - Performance logging

 This enables performance logging, which is then saved to the

 Logfolder in your

 working directory.
 Your working directory is where the auto save is saved at as well.

 The animation cache is the space taken up by animation frames in the memory of the computer.
 A cache in this sense is a cache of precalculated images.

 Playing back a video at 25 FPS means that the computer has to precalculate 25 images per second of video.
 Now, video playing software is able to do this because it really focuses on this one single task.
 However, Krita as a painting program also allows you to edit the pictures.
 Because Krita needs to be able to do this, and a dedicated video player doesn’t, Krita cannot do the same kind of optimizations as a dedicated video player can.